mayurshintre/Blueprints-PaaS-ASE/README.md

 ## Terms of Agreement

-*This work is available as-is under the [Microsoft Public License (MS-PL)](https://opensource.org/licenses/MS-PL) under the Open Source Initiative.*
+*This work is available as-is under the [Microsoft Public License (MS-PL)](https://opensource.org/licenses/MS-PL) from the Open Source Initiative.*

 ## Documentation